+Lecture(s), PBL

-Teaching methods: Lecture(s), PBL Assessment methods: Attendance, Written exam Keywords: Childhood, adolescence, Attention, visual perception, executive control, motor development, ADHD, Cerebral Palsy Faculty of Psychology and Neuroscience
+Attendance, Written exam

+Childhood, adolescence, attention, visual perception, executive control, motor development, ADHD, Cerebral Palsy

 Practical Training: Psychological Tests

 This practical training course is concerned with psychological tests, which are used to assess cognitive development and functioning of children at various ages.
 More specifically, students will learn basic skills for administering and interpreting mental capacity tests for children and will increase their reflection on these skills.
 For example, students can gain experience in administering the WISC and SON tests and in interpreting child behaviour using the Bayley Scales of Infant Development (Bayley-III-NL).